 What Should I Do?

 If you are lucky, your TMD may clear up with anti-inflammatory medication.
 The medication is supposed to ease the inflammation in your jaw.
 Ice applied to your jaw sometimes helps as well.
 Talk to us about bruxism and whether or not you have it.
 Bruxism is clenching or grinding your teeth at night.
 Not only can it damage your teeth, but it can also cause TMD.
-We can make you a mouthguard to wear to help you, which should also help your TMD.
+We can make you night guards to wear to help you, which should also help your TMD.
 If you have questions about your TMJ or you are worried you have TMD, give Queen Anne Family Dental a call at (206) 424-4450 to schedule along with your regular cleanings.